Villa Victoria Academy

 Villa Victoria Academy is an all-girls, private, Catholic middle and high school located in the West Trenton section of Ewing Township, New Jersey.
 It is located in the Roman Catholic Diocese of Trenton.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1996; Middle States accreditation of the school expires on January 1, 2029.

-As of the 2017–18 school year, the school had an enrollment of 114 students and 31.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 3.6:1.
-The school's student body was 62.3% (71) White, 14.9% (17) Black, 14.0% (16) Hispanic, 5.3% (6) Asian and 3.5% (4) two or more races.
+As of the 2023–24 school year, the school had an enrollment of 94 students.